Aquatic coral snake: Description and behavior

 M. surinamensis is one of the heaviest and most robust coral snakes, they grow on average 80–100 cm, with a maximum of 135 cm, although there are unproven reports of 180 cm specimens.
 They are characterized by a long snout, large head, and eyes and nostrils located more dorsally than other coral snakes.
-The head is mainly red, with sharp black scales, the dorsal scales are thin and shiny, the supra-anal keels are present in males, but little developed.
+The head is mainly red, with sharp black scales, the dorsal scales are thin and shiny, and the supra-anal keels are present in males, but little developed.
 The body has red rings that are separated by 5 to 8 triads, each with a wide middle and two narrow black rings, separated by two narrow cream or yellowish rings.

-This species is known to have mainly aquatic habits, swims very well and can remain submerged for a long period, it has mainly nocturnal habits, although it can also be active during the day, it is not aggressive towards humans, when it feels disturbed, it flattens the body and raises the tail.
+This species is known to have mainly aquatic habits, swims very well and can remain submerged for a long period, it has mainly nocturnal habits, although it can also be active during the day, it is not aggressive towards humans when it feels disturbed, it flattens the body and raises the tail.
 Its reproduction is oviparous, but the size of the brood has not yet been reported, it feeds mainly on swamp eels, bony fish, other snakes and amphibians.